5 best things about owning a dog*

 3. You’ve got something to care for

 If you’re a nurturer at heart but you don’t want to have a baby just yet, a dog can be a great halfway house (in fact, my mum says looking after Alfie is harder than a baby!).
+If you ever get stuck, there are so many blogs and websites available to have a look at.
+Visiting sites like Central Park Paws can provide a great insight into what is required to be an owner.
 They’re totally reliant on you to feed them, walk them and show you affection and will reward you for it with their love and loyalty.

 4. The accessories

 Ok, there are a million and one cute things that you can buy for your dog – it’ll probably cost you more on leads, bowls, etc, than you spend on your own wardrobe.
 Especially cute are the things that you can buy when they’re a puppy – soft toys and blankets in pastel shades are the best.
 Although we’re hardly Paris Hilton and Tinkerbell, I do dress Alfie up on special occasions (usually his birthday or Christmas).
 There are some great pieces available from Top Dog Apparel.
 Adorable!

 5. You are top dog